 The first ‘Defeater’, is generally held to be Simon Forbes.
 He wasn’t, officially, of course, but he was their spiritual predecessor.
-What’s important isn’t the name, but the fact that he was in charge of the civilized world’s response to Peggy Carter, and he fell in the line of duty.
+What’s important isn’t the name, but the fact that he was in charge of the civilized world’s response to Peggy Martin, and he fell in the line of duty.

 Svetlana Popov took up the nascent Union’s equivalent of the Joint Task Force after the fall of the Old World.
 She was, by all reputation, something of a martinet, grasping long before the rest of the intelligence community the fundamental nature of the world’s upset.